WSMorrison/Hard_Parkers/README.md

 The page has five major pages and attendant confirmation pages.
 There are some features that are common among all pages.

+Click on the heading below to view individual pages:
 <details>
 <summary>General page features</summary>
 <br>